ChonCanCode/HTML/README.md

 # HTML Database

-A go to page for all the HTML material that I have learned.
+A go-to page for all the HTML materials that I have learned.